always-on/always/core/Reeti/README/README-SoundRedirection.txt

    > sudo chmod 755 /etc/init.d/speaker-proxy

-   > sudo update-rc.d speaker-loopback defaults
+   > sudo update-rc.d speaker-proxy defaults

+3. Run "Startup Applications" program on Ubuntu.

+3.a.
+Add a new startup application, and add the followings to the three fields:

+Name: Speaker
+Command: /etc/init.d/speaker-proxy start
+Comment: To play sound by Reeti's speaker.

+4. Restart the robot!